Patch compliance indicates the number of compliant devices in your network.

 3. Enable Remote Working

-The rise of remote working induced by the COVID-19 pandemic has created a whole new set of opportunities for cybercriminals.
+The COVID-19 pandemic induced the rise of remote working and created a whole new set of opportunities for cybercriminals.

-Employees are now using their devices from their home network to get their work done, necessitating the protection of their devices in addition to the business devices.
+Employees now use their devices from their home network to get their work done, which necessitates protecting their devices in addition to the business devices.

-Thus, patches need to be installed on all devices, independent of their physical location, to ensure 100% patch management compliance.
-Many of the problems that come with utilizing personal devices are mitigated by compliance.
+Thus, we need to install patches on all devices, independent of their physical location, to ensure 100% patch management compliance.

 4. Prevent Reputation Loss